Jeff-Mott-OR/pyqt-todomvc/README.md

 ## But why?

 For fun and no profit.
 When I learned C++, at first I put off learning a GUI library.
 But I was interested in and always meant to learn the Qt GUI library.
 It lets you write desktop GUIs once that will look native for each of the various OSes.
-I did a recent hobby project in Python, so when I stumbled upon PyQt -- a project that exposes the Qt library in Python -- I decided to dive in.
+Later, after I did a hobby project in Python, I stumbled upon PyQt -- a project that exposes the Qt C++ library in Python -- and I decided to dive in.

 ## Reproducible builds with Vagrant